What is the Maryland security deposit return deadline?

 Use this path when withholding appears intentional, reckless, or unsupported by evidence and statute.

-Use free tools to estimate your deadline, prepare a demand letter, and map your court path.
+Move directly into the paid path with Maryland prefilled, or keep using the free tools to estimate your deadline and map your court path.